Shopping Links

 Impressively, and in keeping with the down-to-earth theme of the OAVs, although the quest is full of mystic arts and the stuff of legends, the earthy personalities keep everything well out of the realm of mystic babble or over-serious martial-arts mumbo-jumbo.
 The only time I thought the mix of supernatural powers and regular-folk personalities didn't work was at the end, and I would have liked a little more explanation of the good guys' mystic abilities (the bad guy certainly gets enough backstory).

-But the down to earth characters are more than just an anchor for the plot, they're also surprisingly real for this kind of story.
-Particularly in the case of Terry and his inner turmoil, they go a step beyond simple streetfighting stereotypes ("The bad man killed my father, girlfriend, etc."), and get dangerously close to actual depth.
-There are still several more-or-less caricatures, but on average they go well beyond what I was expecting.
-I particularly liked the camaraderie between some of the guys; it isn't deep, but it has a fun, realistic feel.
+The down-to-earth characters are more than just an anchor for the plot.
+Particularly in the case of Terry and his inner turmoil, they feel surprisingly real given the genre.
+There are still several more-or-less caricatures, but on average they go a step beyond simple streetfighting stereotypes ("The bad man killed my father, girlfriend, etc."), and flirt with actual depth.
+I particularly liked the fun, realistic feel of the camaraderie between some of the guys.

-There's very little to complain about in this movie.
-Obviously, if you have trouble with accepting the whole superpowered brawler thing, or with putting aside some realism for the sake of storytelling, you might not think much of it.
-And the emphasis on exploration and character development rather than fighting will probably put off some fighting game fans (though what action there is is quite good), but it makes the movie much fuller than it would have been as a straight action movie.
+There's remarkably little to complain about in this movie, so long as you're willing to accept the premise.
+The emphasis on exploration and character development will probably put off some fighting game fans, but it makes the movie much fuller than it would have been as a straight action flick.
+What action there is is quite good.

 I do have a few comments that will only make sense if you've seen the movie (and may spoil it), so skip this paragraph and the next one if you haven't.
-First of all, I was a little put off by the huge showdown at the end; a big heroic showdown is inevitable, but why exactly this street brawler (supernaturally trained and supported by Sulia though he may have been) could go toe to toe with a god eluded me.
-I'm generally annoyed by things that come down to an all-or-nothing punch, and this also fell into that category.
-It was also interesting that in the Japanese version, there are no direct hints about Sulia's fate, but in the dub, Julia's line ("...even if you get hurt again" or something of the sort) directly foreshadows it.
+First of all, I was a little put off by the huge showdown at the end.
+A big heroic showdown is inevitable, but why exactly this street brawler (supernaturally trained and supported by Sulia though he may have been) could go toe to toe with a god eluded me.
+There's also one of those annoying "all-or-nothing punch" finales.
+In another spoiler, it's interesting that in the Japanese version there are no direct hints about Sulia's fate, where in the dub Julia has a line ("...even if you get hurt again") that directly foreshadows it.
 That minor adjustment changes the mood of the plot quite a bit...

-But that brings me to my second complaint (again, this is a large spoiler): that adjustment may not have been a bad idea.
+Which brings me to my second major-spoiler complaint: That adjustment was a good idea.
 The fact that Sulia's death was never directly foreshadowed (in the sub) but seemed sort of preordained from the beginning really annoyed me.
-You could argue that the lack of set-up gave her death more impact, but to me it seemed like bad storytelling.
-After killing Terry's love in the first OAV (which was fine story-wise), and spending the second OAV in mourning, this movie is a tale of redemption, given even more impact by being the conclusion of an ongoing story.
-But after taking the whole movie to develop Terry's character into something more than the classic "lone wolf" and dig him out of his hole, he gets tossed back in.
+You could argue that the lack of set-up gave her death more impact, but I call it weak storytelling.
+After killing Terry's love in the first OAV (which was fine), and spending the second OAV in mourning, this movie is a tale of redemption, given even more impact by being the conclusion of an ongoing story.
+Yet, after taking the whole movie to develop Terry's character into something more than the classic "lone wolf" and dig him out of his hole, he gets tossed back in.
 This reeks of copout.
 In an ongoing series, it's a given that the romantic interest either dies or leaves at the end.
 But this is a movie, not to mention the final animated Fatal Fury incarnation, so there was an opportunity to do something brave and break the cliche.
 Instead, it's a classic adventure story with an end better suited for an episode of a TV series.
-On a side note, it was also annoying that after all Sulia's work to save her brother, and making the ultimate sacrifice for him, he promptly gets fried--because of course we moviegoers have to see the bad guy get punished, even if it wasn't really his fault.
+On a side note, it's also annoying that after all Sulia's work to save her brother, and making the ultimate sacrifice for him, he promptly gets fried--because of course the audience needs to see the bad guy get punished, even if it wasn't really his fault.

 Back to the general comments.
 Visually, Fatal Fury: The Motion Picture is just as solid as the rest of the production.
-The animation is uniformly good--the character animation is nice, and the fight sequences, though a bit rarified, are good stuff.
+The animation is uniformly good--the character animation is nice, and the rarified fight sequences are good stuff.
 The art is nice and the character designs are attractive and relatively original, although it's a bit hard for the uninitiated to distinguish between the main guys when they aren't dressed up.
-My only complaint is how... "perky," shall we say, a couple of the female characters are--it seems unnecessarily low-brow in contest, though I suppose the gratuitous cleavage (not nudity--there's almost none) could be a plus, depending on your taste.
+My only complaint is how... "perky," shall we say, a couple of the female characters are.
+The gratuitous cleavage seemed unnecessarily low-brow in contrast to the restraint elsewhere.

 The acting is quite good in both languages.
-In Japanese, the casting is good, and the acting is very good throughout, with Sulia being of particular note--gentle, sweet, and believable.
-About the only one who isn't exceptional is Laocorn; he's not bad, just stereotypical for the skinny megalomaniac.
+The Japanese cast does a very good job throughout, with Sulia being of particular note--gentle, sweet, and believable.
+About the only one who isn't exceptional is Laocorn; he's not bad, just stereotypical as the skinny megalomaniac.
 In English, the acting is uniformly good, and most of the casting is great--some of the accents on the minor characters add variety and enhance the international flavor.
-Unfortunately, Laocorn again is a bit of a problem--he sounds too young and prim.
-Sulia is the exact opposite; she sounds a little too old, and her voice is just too strong and confident sounding to fit the rather fragile character.
+Unfortunately, Laocorn again is a problem--he sounds too young and prim.
+Sulia is the exact opposite; she sounds a little too old, and her voice is just too strong and confident-sounding to fit the rather fragile character.
 It's really a pity, too, because she was acted extremely well.
-Even script writing is good, in both the spoken English (which includes a few minor plot changes) and the subtitles.
+Even the scriptwriting is good, in both the spoken English (which includes a few minor plot changes) and the subtitles.

 The background score is classic adventure movie stuff, and not particularly notable.
 The use of sound, on the other hand, makes up for it--effective use of moments of silence, heartbeats, and other sound effects to enhance the mood.